 What is Legionnaires’ Disease?

-The bacteria are found in the natural environment and may contaminate and grow in water systems, including domestic hot and cold water systems.
-They thrive at temperatures between 20 – 45°C, if the conditions are right, but they are killed by high temperatures at 60°C or above.
+The bacteria exist in the natural environment and can contaminate and thrive in water systems, including domestic hot and cold water.
+The legionella bacteria flourish at temperatures between 20 – 45°C when the conditions are favorable, but temperatures of 60°C or higher eliminate them.

 Since the L8 Approved Code of Practice (3rd edition) (ACOP) was published in 2001, there has been a requirement for landlords of both domestic and business premises to assess the risks from exposure to Legionella to their tenants.
 You can read more on the HSE website.

 Whilst most rented premises may be low risk, it is important that landlords assess and control the risks.
 Landlords may potentially face prosecution under HSWA.
 In such cases, they would need to demonstrate to a court that they had fulfilled their legal duty.